donomii/throff/README.md

 Creates binding *name* and sets its value to *value*.
 Fails if *name* alredy exists.
 This is the fundamental way to define functions and variables.
 But it lacks any type or error checking, so it is better to use **DEFINE** or **BIND**.

+# Known issues

+## Handling functions as data

+Throff considers that everything is a function, even numbers and strings - they are just functions that return themselves.
+If you have a function called **name**, then any time **name** appears in the program, it will automatically activate.
+This can cause some nasty bugs, for example:

+	DEFINE print_code => [
+		p Code is aFunc ;

+		ARG aFunc =>
+	]

+if you use print_code on a function, you will get, at best, a crash

+	print_code ADD

+	> ERROR: read on empty stack

+Instead of printing out ADD, the program crashes because the variable **aFunc** became a function that tries to add the next two arguments, in this case, the letter ';' and the top of the stack.

+In this example, the problem is obvious.
+However if the function is stored in a data structure like an array or hash, then there is no reasonable way to check that a value is a function before it activates.

+To avoid this mishap, you will need to typecast the arguments to your function, which is verbose and not always appropriate:

+	ARG aFunc => ->LAMBDA

+or

+	ARG aFunc => ->STRING

+or

+	ARG aFunc => ->ARRAY

+or you can use GETFUNCTION to safely get the value of aFunc

+	p Code is GETFUNCTION aFunc TOK ;